 Oxycopis thoracica (Fabricius).
 Adults are found on flowers throughout Florida from December through June, but are most abundant in April and May.
-It occurs throughout eastern United States.
+It occurs throughout the eastern U.S.

 Oxycopis suturalis (Horn).
 Although known from New Jersey southward through Florida, and west to Louisiana, it is most common in Florida, especially in the Florida Keys (Dade and Monroe counties).
 Adults are found on flowers of papaya, palmetto, and Metopium toxiferum (Linnaeus).

 Figure 2.
 Adult Oxycopis suturalis (Horn), a false blister beetle.
 Photograph by Lyle J. Buss, University of Florida.

 Oxycopis mimetica (Horn).
 This species is known from New Jersey, south to Florida and west to Iowa, Kansas, Arkansas, and Texas.
 Florida records are from central Florida south to Lee County.
 Adults are collected at lights and in Steiner traps.

 Oxycopis floridana (Horn).
 This is an uncommon species taken in Dade and Monroe counties (Florida Keys) except for one collection in Martin County.
 It is also found in Bimini, B.W.I.
 According to F. Strohecker (in litt.) it "swarms on the flowers of black mangrove and buttonwood in the spring."